globulion/slv/USAGE.md

                  < gaussian.templ >

 ```
-Now the new file `gaussian.templ` have been created.
-It looks like this:
+Note, that the new file `gaussian.templ` have been created which is necessary to create input files set.
+The content of this file looks like this:
 ```
 %chk=@CHK
 %mem=1800mb